joestauss/py_util/README.md

 # py-util

 This repository contains various general-purpose python tools that I use.
-This repo will work as a package as long as it's in your Python path.

 # py_util.cli